 The Chalet as viewed from Echo Lakes Road - Lake Tahoe in the background (North)

-Last year we sent the following letter out to all Chaletlee guests, and will keep the website updated regarding the ongoing drought conditions.
+Last year we sent the following letter out to all Chaletlee guests, and the situation remains unchanged for 2014

 July 6, 2013